 County Longford has 46,751 inhabitants according to the preliminary 2022 census results.
-These inhabitants are spread across 23 main towns, of which the largest town is Longford Town, with approximately 10,000 inhabitants.
+As identified in the CDP, these inhabitants are spread across 1 key town, 1 self sustainable growth town, 3 self sustaining towns, 6 towns and villages, 4 serviced rural villages and 26 rural settlement clusters.
+Longford is a key town with approximately 10,000 inhabitants.